-Make a spooky Bat Wreath in just a few easy steps!
+Make a spooky Halloween Bat Wreath in just a few easy steps!

-3. I used my Silhouette Cameo to cut out about 30 bat sheets from sparkly black cardstock scrapbook paper.
+3. After purchasing and downloading some bat shapes from the Silhouette store, I used my Silhouette Cameo to cut out about 30 bat shapes from sparkly black cardstock scrapbook paper.
 The Silhouette cuts your paper on a slightly sticky cutting mat and when I peeled the bats off, I peeled from one wing tip towards the other so the bat had a gently curved shape.

 I was so happy with my finished wreath, it turned out so cute and it’s perfect for our front door.
 But now I’m wondering…how in the world will I store this after Halloween is over?!

 If you liked this, you may also like some of my other posts…